-With respect to Section 30240 of the Coastal Act, the proposed development will temporarily impact about 1.5 acres of various coastal sage communities and both native and non-native grasslands.
-These impacts result primarily from the same activities as the temporary impacts on wetlands, that is, trimming and trampling of vegetation to accommodate repair crews and equipment.
-These areas are also expected to largely recover on their own, such that the one-year deferral can also be applied here.
-If the City chooses to defer any of the restoration activities, the five-year monitoring program will be likewise deferred.
-Although no permanent impacts to upland communities are predicted, these could always occur once repair crews are on the ground moving from manhole to manhole.
-Mitigation for any unexpected permanent upland impacts is thus addressed in Special Condition #2.
+With respect to Section 30240 of the Coastal Act, the proposed development will take place adjacent to environmentally sensitive habitat area, but is not expected to impact any of the surrounding coastal sage communities or other native and non-native grasslands.
+However, although no impacts to upland communities are anticipated, these could always occur once repair crews are on the ground moving from manhole to manhole.
+Mitigation for any unexpected permanent upland impacts is thus addressed in Special Conditions #1 and #2.
 Therefore, the Commission finds the proposal, as conditioned, consistent with Section 30240 of the Act.